pryv/dev-site/source/faq-infra.md

       - MY_VAR="hello"
 ```

-Once you have added this, you should propagate the config and restart the services by running the following scripts on the machines you wish to apply those changes to.
+Once done, you have to propagate the configuration change by restarting the services with the following scripts, on the machines you want to apply those changes to.

 ```bash
 ${PRYV_CONF_ROOT}/restart-config-follower